pingfu/iis-remove-server-headers/README.md

 IIS Remove Server Headers
 =========================

-A .NET module for IIS which removes the following unwanted HTTP headers from the server response.
+A managed .NET module for IIS which removes the following unwanted HTTP headers from the server response.

 * `Server:`
 * `X-Powered-By`